-Surgery can be, and is usually, perfomed under regional anaesthesia - an injection of local anaesthetic in the neck or armpit, numbs the entire limb, while the patient is awake.
+Cubital tunnel surgery can be, and is usually, performed under regional anaesthesia - an injection of local anaesthetic in the neck or armpit, numbs the entire limb, while the patient is awake.
 This surgery is performed as an outpatient.

 An incision is made on the inside of the elbow and the tunnel and various other points of compression are released, so as to relax all pressure on the nerve.
 Occasionally a small area of bone requires removal so as to stop the nerve angling around a sharp point.

-Following the surgery, it will help recovery and will feel most comfortable, if the arm is elevated on cushions (such that the hand is above the heart) and the elbow is held straight.
+Following cubital tunnel surgery, it will help recovery and will feel most comfortable, if the arm is elevated on cushions (such that the hand is above the heart) and the elbow is held straight.

 The sutures are removed at two weeks after which the hand and arm can be used normally.